Our Indian friend S was asked the following Speaking questions in a recent IELTS exam:

 - IELTS Speaking test in India – August 2015 Our Indian friend N remembered the following questions from a...

-- IELTS Speaking test in India – July 2015 Thanks to L who took the IELTS test in India...
+- IELTS Speaking test in India – April 2016 Thanks to our friend S who took the IELTS test...